-All students studying the Mathematics Standard course in Stage 6 have the opportunity to enhance their numeracy skills and capabilities.
+All students studying the Mathematics Standard Year 11 course in Stage 6 have the opportunity to enhance their numeracy skills and capabilities.
 The content of the course aligns with Level 3 of the Australian Core Skills Framework.

-The Mathematics Standard Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the NSW Mathematics Years 7-10 Syllabus and in particular, the content and outcomes of all sub strands of Stage 5.1 and the following sub strands of Stage 5.2:
+The Mathematics Standard Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the NSW Mathematics Years 7-10 Syllabus.